 Also affectionately known as ‘Pot Mums’, Chrysanthemums are the perfect gift for Mothers Day.

-They have been known to deteriorate almost as quickly as cut flowers, so ensure your Chrysanthemums get plenty of care from their new owner, so that the masses of colourful blooms last as long as they should.
+They have been known to deteriorate almost as quickly as cut flowers.
+So ensure your Chrysanthemums get plenty of care from their new owner.
+This will ensure that the masses of colourful blooms last as long as they should.

 Make sure to remove any dead flowers as they wilt, and water when the top inch of soil becomes dry.
 Again, a bright but indirectly lit windowsill works well for Chrysanthemums, avoiding any really high or low temperatures.